brave/qa-resources/wikitemplate-ios.md

 - [ ] Test that you are able to delete a bookmark folder with bookmarks inside
 - [ ] Test adding a bookmark domain subpaths is retained and you are successfully able to visit the domain subpath in a new tab

+## Favourites

+- [ ] Test editing favourite and chaning URL updates the favicons accordingly
+- [ ] Test that you are able to remove favourites
+- [ ] Test that you are able to add new favourites from share menu

 ## Context menus

 - [ ] Make sure context menu items in the URL bar work
-- [ ] Make sure context menu items on content work with no selected text.
+- [ ] Make sure context menu items on content work with no selected text
-- [ ] Make sure context menu items on content work with selected text.
+- [ ] Make sure context menu items on content work with selected text
-- [ ] Make sure context menu items on content work inside an editable control (input, textarea, or contenteditable).
+- [ ] Make sure context menu items on content work inside an editable control (input, textarea, or contenteditable)
 - [ ] Context menu: verify you can Open in Background Tab, and Open in Private Tab

 ## Find on page